StanNL/NewTab/README.md

 #NewTab
-A custom new tab Chrome Extension
+A Chrome Extension for customizing your new tab page.